shortstheory/shortstheory.github.io/_drafts/warstory.md

 221 → 160

-Amoonguss's becomes the target of Gliscor's move.
+Amoonguss\'s becomes the target of Gliscor\'s move.

-Nic's Gliscor used Earthquake.
+Nic\'s Gliscor used Earthquake.

 Gengar is unaffected.

-Gliscor's attack has no effect on Gengar
+Gliscor\'s attack has no effect on Gengar

 Cresselia is unaffected.

-Gliscor's attack has no effect on Cresselia
+Gliscor\'s attack has no effect on Cresselia

 Amoonguss lost 67 HP (30%).